 Send your bank statements

 Send your bank statements with your complaint.
 If you haven’t got them all, send ones you do have and set about asking your bank for the rest, then send those.
 You are more likely to win a complaint if you send them.
 Don’t wait to be asked!

 Don’t be worried because your bank statements show a lot of gambling.
 Read Gambling and payday loans complaints for examples of how the Financial Ombudsman handles this sort of case -it is hardly ever a problem.

 What about your current loan?

 If you are still repaying a doorstep loan, you can still complain.
-If you tell the doorstep lender, they will usually allow you to pay less each week over a longer period without adding any more interest.
+If you tell the doorstep lender you want a payment arrangement, they should allow you to pay less each week over a longer period without adding any more interest.

-But if you have other problem debts, talk to StepChange and they can see if a debt management plan would help.
+But if you have other problem debts as well, talk to StepChange and they can see if a debt management plan would help.
 You can still complain if you are in debt management.